PH1P5/cctron/README.md

 ## preconditions

 * For development and local usage, this project requires node >=18 and yarn.
-* Find the `config.json` by click on `get config path` in the menu
+* Configure your server by clicking `open config editor` in the menu
-* Configure your server urls in the `config.json` like shown below:
+* Example config.json:

 ```json
 [